chatwoot/chatwoot-mobile-app/CONTRIBUTING.md

 OR

 Open `Chatwoot.xcworkspace` file under `ios` folder.
-Choose your target device and click on playbutton
+Choose your target device and click on playbutton.

 ### Android